iiasa/accelerator_service/README.md

    - Or use command `python3 -c "import sys, yaml, json; print(json.dumps(yaml.safe_load(sys.stdin), indent=2))" < ~/.kube/config > config.json` to convert the kubernetes config to JSON.
 5. Set `ACCELERATOR_APP_TOKEN` by obtaining a token as follows:
    - Startup all services (see below).
-   - With `docker ps`, determine the container ID of the backend.
+   - With `docker ps`, determine the container ID of the backend:
+     `docker ps | grep web_be`
    - Shell into the backend container:
      `docker exec -it <container ID> /bin/bash`
-   - Add a superuser role:
-     `python apply.py add_role <superuser email> APP__SUPERUSER `
-   - Obtain an access token:
+   - Obtain an access token for the superuser (see below):
      `python apply.py get_access_token <superuser email> <seconds to expiry>`
    - Copy and paste the token as the value of `ACCELERATOR_APP_TOKEN`.
    - Restart the scheduler service: